Skip to content

 This means there is a known security bug in the specific version of the package, ezsystems/ezpublish-legacy.
 In most cases this means that a fix is available in a newer version.
 If you increase your requirement to that version, the conflict is resolved.

-In the rare case when there is no fixed version, you can revert your requirement to an older version which does not have the bug.
+In the rare case when there is no fixed version, you can revert your requirement to an older version which doesn't have the bug.
 If you have to use the version with the bug (not recommended) you can use composer remove roave/security-advisories.
 In such case, require it again when the bug is fixed and the package is updated: composer require roave/security-advisories:dev-master

 Platform.sh HTTP access credentials with Varnish